Cyclic subgroup: For any element in a group , one can form the subgroup , which is called the cyclic subgroup generated by .

 Invertible: (because

-Example factor group
+Example quotient group

 Consider the integers under addition and the normal subgroup of multiples of .